grace-kaspe/civ-ipriot-smiley/knowledge_and_evidence.md

 - Observe and document the Sad smiley as it blinks its eyes.
 Describe any adjustments or issues encountered during implementation.

   > When I first tried it, I did not import time.
-Hence, the eyes became yellow and never came back.
+Hence, the eyes became yellow and never came back. </br>
-  > Then, I added the `import time` and `from blinkable import Blinkable`, which makes it blink once, the same way as Happy
+  > Then, I added the `import time` and `from blinkable import Blinkable`, which makes it blink once, the same way as Happy. </br>
   > I also tried to not include `from blinkable import Blinkable`.
 It resulted with a blinking sad face.
 So it proofs that it works with any subclass that implements blink()

   ### 2.8.
 If It Walks Like a Duck…